 Step 8.
 Adhere it onto the hearts, using a hook tool to manipulate the letters.
 Press down gently for the letters to stick, and you are done!

-Love how cute these Valentine’s Day magnets turned out!
+Love how cute these Valentine’s Day conversation heart magnets turned out!
 Do you like conversation hearts, too?
-Don’t forget to check out my blog for more creative inspiration, DIY ideas and printables or follow me on social media!
+Don’t forget to check out my blog for more creative inspiration, or visit some of the links below.
 Happy crafting, friends!